ThadeuLuz/machine-learning-udacity/notes/5-Unsupervised Learning.md

 - Filtering: Where you run the features on some sort of algorythm that maximizes a criteria, and then hands the features to the learning algorythm.
 The learning algorythm is trained once, after the features are selected.

 - Wrapping:  Where the step of selecting the best features uses the learning algorythm itself to determine which features are the best.
 The learning algorythm is trained multiple times, as a step in choosing which features are the best ones.

+Bayes Optimal Classifier (or B.O.C.) is the one that takes the weighted average of all hypotheses based on the probability of being the correct hypothesis given the data.
+The B.O.C. is the best model that you can possibly have on average.
+It is 'possible' to find an algorythm that computes the B.O.C., except that requires you to look at all possibly infinite number of hypotheses.

+#### The formal definition of Relevance is

+- Xi is strongly relevant if it degrades the B.O.C. (that means that strongly relevant features have information that are not on any other features)

+- Xi is weakly relevant if it is
+  - not strongly relevant and
+  - if added to a subset of features, it improves the B.O.C.
+  - (that means that the information on the feature is on other features but may be relevant if used in conjunction with a subset of features)

+- Xi is irrelevant if it is not weakly or strongly relevant

+#### The definition of Usefulness

+Relevance is about information.
+Usefulness is about the effect on error.